Malone-Design-Team/malone.app/markdown/resources/lincoln/aging-Partners.md

 # Aging Partners - Elderly Care

-Mission: Aging Partners plans, coordinates, and advocates for older people in an eight-county area.
-Our mission is to enhance daily living, expand personal choices, and educate the community to ensure the independence and full life of the people we serve.
+Mission: Enhance daily living, expand personal choices, and educate the community to ensure the independence and full life of the people we serve.

 #### Contact/More Info